csc4350-f21-KBAT/project2s2/README.md

-This is project group (Sprint1) of Software Engineering.
+This is Group Project (KBAT) (Sprint 2) for Software Engineering Professor John Martin Section 04.

 # Entertainment Finder
 Have you ever had trouble finding a TV show or movie to watch or just don't have the time to go through the reviews for everything?
 Here lies our repository dedicated to helping you find something right now :)